Surrogate-based cross-correlation for particle image velocimetry: Introduction

-\textit{Correlation filters} \cite{bolme2010visual,henriques2012exploiting,henriques2014hig} have achieved competitive success in object tracking by online learning a discriminative linear filter/tracker from multiple image templates.
-The experiments exhibit that the learned filter outperforms the original image templates in robustness and accuracy~\cite{bolme2010visual,wang2019fast}.
-Different from the image pre-processing techniques, correlation filters find a filter/tracker that maximizes the convolution/tracking performance, as detailed in Section~\ref{sec_related_works}.
-That is to say, the filter/tracker is designed with the best tracking performance.
-Fig.~\ref{fig_1} shows the implementation difference between PIV and object tracking with correlation filters.
-The tracker $S$ produces appealing robust Gaussian-shaped response.
+\textit{Correlation filters} have achieved competitive success in object tracking by learning a discriminative linear tracker from several image templates~\cite{bolme2010visual,henriques2012exploiting,henriques2014high}.
+It generates an optimal filter/tracker that maximizes the convolution/tracking performance from multiple templates, as detailed in Section~\ref{sec_related_works}.
+As a result of closed-form solution, correlation filter algorithm~(minimum output sum of squared error, MOSSE~\cite{bolme2010visual}) is not only easy to implement but significant faster.
+The extensive experiments exhibit that the learned filter outperforms the original image templates in both robustness and accuracy.

-Our initial motivation is to directly incorporate correlation filters into PIV application, i.e., one interrogation image $F_1$ is replaced by a surrogate image/filter $S_1$ computed with the correlation filters.
-This combination method is named as correlation filter based cross-correlation (CFCC), as detailed in Section~\ref{sec_related_works}.
-However, the CFCC method does not exhibit a satisfactory robustness (Section~\ref{sec_exp}).
-Our insight is that the lack of positive templates is the cause of this problem.
-In contrast, a stable filter/tracker is achieved with multiple template images in the object tracking~\cite{bolme2010visual,henriques2012exploiting}.

-As a remedy, we propose a surrogate-based cross-correlation (SBCC) framework, which combines a forward tracking with a backward tracking via correlation consistency objective.
-To gain robustness, our SBCC also considers the surrogate image performance on negative context images by carefully designing a surrogate loss.
-The surrogate images and cross-correlation response are jointly optimized under the overall SBCC objective.
-As a result, a closed-form solution is obtained.
-The main contributions of this work: \begin{enumerate} \item Inspired by correlation filter, the SBCC framework successfully combines cross-correlation and surrogate concept, resulting in novel cross-correlation methods. \item To our surprise, several widely-used \textit{generalized cross-correlation} methods are special cases of the closed-form solution of our SBCC.
-Therefore, the SBCC provides a surrogate view to explain the cross-correlation variants and comprehend the meaning of parameters. \item The performance improvement of SBCC has been investigated on both synthetic and real PIV images. \end{enumerate}